Refresh API

 • tags

 • "PURGE" - Our caches will receive a complete purge for the marked assets.
 This will drop all resources from our caches.
 The cache will not be build up again for the purged resources.
-Note: this will dramatically impact the performance and should only be used to delete unwanted cached resources from our caches.
+Note: this will dramatically impact the performance and should only be used to delete unwanted cached resources from Speed Kit caches.

 • forceUpdate - Forces to also update resources that are marked as immutable because they contain a hash and have high caching headers.
 Default is false